Neurotechnology-at-ETH-Zurich/siRNA_Design/README.md

 18. Absence of G/C at 19th position of sense strand (1)
 19. Absence of G at 13th nucleotide of sense strand (1)
 20. Presence of U at 10th nucleotide of sense strand (1)

+The scoring of these parameters is implemented in the file `nt_analysis.py`, and called in `main.py` of the folder.
+Parameter 11, however, is implemented in `secondarystructure.py`.

 <a name="secondarystructure"></a>
 The file `secondarystructure.py` retrieves the input DNA sequence, inputs these to the [RNAfold server](http://rna.tbi.univie.ac.at/cgi-bin/RNAWebSuite/RNAfold.cgi), which converts it to the RNA sequence, and then scrapes both the **minimum free energy prediction** as well as the **centroid secondary structure** (=the structure with the minimum total base-pair distance to all structures in the thermodynamic ensemble) off the site, once they have been computed.
 To ensure robustness we score the secondary structure of both MFE and centroid predictions and then take the average, however some preliminary tests showed that for our sequences tested so far, the scores for the predictions of both models were identical.